Men in Black 3: Production

 The film's premise was first proposed to director Barry Sonnenfeld by Will Smith during the filming of Men in Black II in 2002, with Smith suggesting that his character, Agent J, travel back in time to save his partner, Agent K, while at the same time exploring Agent K's backstory.
 Sonnenfeld said the idea "turned out to be a very long process of development, mainly because of the knotting [sic] issues of time travel."
 It was reported that Smith and executives were leery about bringing back Sonnenfeld because of conflicts on the set of Men in Black II.
 In a lawsuit filed against his former agents over commissions, Sonnenfeld alleged that Sony considered other directors for Men in Black 3.
 Sonnenfeld ultimately convinced all involved that he had a strong vision for the film.

 The film was first announced on April 1, 2009, by Sony Pictures Entertainment president Rory Bruer during a Sony ShoWest presentation.
 By October 2009, Etan Cohen had been hired to write the screenplay.
 Sonnenfeld read the script and started working on it in January 2010.
 As of March 2010, Will Smith remained undecided whether to join the film or another, The City That Sailed.
 Sonnenfeld in May 2010 confirmed the return of Tommy Lee Jones and Smith.
 Both had expressed interest in 2008 in reprising their roles.
 The filmmakers also included Walter F. Parkes and Laurie MacDonald as producers, with Steven Spielberg as executive producer; all were producers of the two previous films.
+Sonnenfeld considered Mark Wahlberg for the role of younger Agent K, before casting Josh Brolin.

 In June 2010, writer David Koepp was hired to rewrite the Cohen script.
 A third writer, Jeff Nathanson, was hired in November 2010 to rewrite the segment of the script that takes place in 1969.
 Nathanson and Koepp, along with producer Spielberg, had previously worked together on the 2008 film Indiana Jones and the Kingdom of the Crystal Skull, which Spielberg directed.

 Special effects artist Rick Baker created the practical aliens and prosthetic makeup for the film, reprising his role from the previous two Men in Black films.
 In designing the look for the alien creatures, Baker used the time travel plot device as a reason to design "retro" looking aliens reminiscent of science fiction B movies of the era, saying, "In 2012 the aliens should look like Men in Black aliens and in 1969 they should be retro aliens.
 Fishbowl space helmets, guys with space suits with ribbed things on it, exposed brains, [and] bug eyes."